 This incentive is a key part of the Council of Australian Governments (COAG) National Partnership Agreement on Closing the Gap: Tackling Indigenous Chronic Disease.

-Important note: from 1 February 2013, the PIP eHealth Incentive eligibility requirements will change.
-Four new requirements will be introduced, with a fifth requirement to be introduced from 1 May 2013.
+The PIP eHealth Incentive eligibility requirements changed on 1 February 2013.
+Four new requirements have been introduced, with a fifth requirement introduced on 1 May 2013.
 For more information go to What’s new in PIP.

 The PIP eHealth Incentive aims to encourage practices to keep up to date with the latest developments in eHealth.